Qur'an - Complete and Fully Detailed

 "It is such that We clarify the revelations to a people who think."
 (Qur’an 10:24)

-Such a person actually has not truly believed nor surrendered to Allah to the standard required by the Qur'an as he has not developed himself with Quranic lessons.
-This relationship of 'attitude to the Qur'an' with 'devotion to Allah' is revealed within the above verse, 7:52, where it is stated that Allah Himself explains the verses, and He makes it guidance and mercy only to those who believe in Him.
+Such a person actually has not truly believed nor surrendered to God to the standard required by the Qur'an as he has not developed himself with Quranic lessons.
+This relationship of 'attitude to the Qur'an' with 'devotion to God' is revealed within the above verse, 7:52, where it is stated that God Himself explains the verses, and He makes it guidance and mercy only to those who believe in Him.

 The Qur'an contains all the correct information about religion and is a guide for individuals.
 Most people however, do not know much about the Qur'an.

 "We have sent down The Reminder and We will guard it" (Qur'an 15:9)